hartwigmedical/hmftools/vicc-importer/README.md

-db_url | Required: The URL of the database in which to ingest the data. db_user | Required: The DB user which has access to the the URL specified db_pass | Required: The password needed for the DB user to authenticate on the URL. skip_database_writing | Optional: When flag is provided, database writing is skipped.
-Mainly used for testing.
+db_url | Required: The URL of the database in which to ingest the data. db_user | Required: The DB user which has access to the the URL specified db_pass | Required: The password needed for the DB user to authenticate on the URL.